darshanvartak7/small-java-projects/README.md

 # **Setting the environment**

-_set JAVA_HOME environment variable by setting the appropriate java installation path_
+_set JAVA_HOME environment variable by setting it to appropriate java installation path_

 For example on linux/mac the command to set JAVA_HOME might look like this

 `export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_301.jdk/Contents/Home`

-_make sure PATH variable is pointing to appropriate java, maven, git executables_
+_Similarly make sure PATH variable is pointing to appropriate java, maven, git executables_

 # **Getting the source code**